John has been writing video game strategy guides for seven years in addition to publishing gaming videos on YouTube.

 Where to Land

 One of the difficult things for new players to figure out is where to land after jumping out of the bus.
-Choosing the wrong location can quickly cause you trouble as you may land with other experienced players who beat you to a weapon and end up putting you down / killing you.
+Choosing the wrong location can quickly cause you trouble as you may land with other experienced players who beat you to a weapon and end up putting you down/killing you.
 When you are in the pre-game lobby you should already start getting an idea of where you want to land.
 In the picture above I have included a potential trajectory as well as different color arrows that I will explain below.

-RED - The red arrows will represent high populated areas based on the trajectory of the bus in the picture above.
+RED: The red arrows will represent high populated areas based on the trajectory of the bus in the picture above.
 If you are just starting out, or are inexperienced, it may be beneficial to stay away from these areas of the map that will be highly populated.
 Experienced players know exactly where loot will be, and how to take out players quickly that are scrambling for loot.
 A key example of this would be Tilted Towers, there is always a large group of people landing at this location, and can be very troubling for new or inexperienced players who are looking for weapons and resources.

-YELLOW - The yellow arrows represent safer areas based on the trajectory of the bus that will allow you to loot weapons / health, and will allow you to gather resources to be prepared for a fight.
+YELLOW: The yellow arrows represent safer areas based on the trajectory of the bus that will allow you to loot weapons/health, and will allow you to gather resources to be prepared for a fight.
 With that being said, there may still be people going to the yellow arrows based on challenges for that week, and for other beginner players that are looking for a less populated area of the map to go to.

 When jumping out of the bus try to position yourself in a position that will give you the shortest distance to the location that you are going to.
 For instance based on the picture above, if you are choosing to go to Snobby Shores, you may want to jump out of the bus somewhere over Loot Lake which will allow you the shortest distance, but also place you between the 2 mountains to allow you to get the closest to the ground before pulling your parachute.

-Also keep in mind that the locations that have red arrows tend to have more chests / loot, but also have the risk of encountering many more people who are chasing loot.
+Also keep in mind that the locations that have red arrows tend to have more chests/loot, but also have the risk of encountering many more people who are chasing loot.
 All of the towns in Fortnite will have chests, so if you are new it may be safest for you to go to a less populated area while you learn the building techniques, gather resources, and build your inventory.

-If you play on console I highly suggest turning on builder pro from the beginning.
+If you play on a console, I highly suggest turning on builder pro from the beginning.
 Getting used to this early on will help you succeed later on in the game once you learn the tricks different players use to get an advantage over you from above.
-Being able to build quickly is crucial to the end game if yo are going to have a chance of winning the game.
+Being able to build quickly is crucial to the end game if you are going to have a chance of winning the game.
 With the addition of builder pro a few seasons back this gives those playing on the console an advantage that previously was only seen for those playing on the PC.

 Choosing Your Loadout

-Typically on my average game assuming I am playing a solo game i will typically try to take at least 1 med pack / chug jug, and some sort of shield health (mini/medium potion / slurp).
+Typically on my average game assuming I am playing a solo game, I will typically try to take at least 1 med pack/chug jug, and some sort of shield health (mini/medium potion/slurp).
 This allows me 3 slots left for weapons.

 Grenades can also be beneficial although I personally would not swap out medical supplies or a decent weapon for grenades, but if you are lacking on weapons, or find a situation of a lot of building grenades can be useful as well as other explosives.